PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 Are there other places I can get FREE food on campus?

 - Fresh loaves of bread, pastry snacks from Starbucks, and fresh produce snacks are available for you until supplies last.
-The event runs from 11:30am-1:30pm during the Fall and Spring academic semesters.
+The event starts at 1:30 pm and runs until supplies are exhausted during the Fall and Spring academic semesters.

 Why is the Food Bank called the Anita and Stan Maag Food & Nutrition Center?
 Who are Anita and Stan?